 In his role as Executive Vice President with JLL, Robert is responsible for creating and managing Chicago and national corporate relationships to implement business solutions focused on real estate.
 He represents one-off and Fortune 500 organizations in the site selection, market analysis and negotiations of acquisitions & dispositions of commercial & industrial real estate.
 Robert has served as a strategic adviser to various industries including diversified services firms, law firms, distribution, logistics, retail/e-commerce, manufacturing, energy and government institutions.
 Over his career he has transacted projects valued in excess of $1.0B.

 Experience & Affiliations

 Prior to joining JLL, Robert was with Sheldon Good & Company, one of the world's largest real estate auction firms followed by DTZ since 2006 (formerly Equis Corporation and now Cushman & Wakefield).
 At DTZ, Robert was recognized as a top 40 producer and finalist nominee for the Spencer Sullivan Outstanding Achievement Award for leadership, team collaboration and professional growth after just 6 years in the business.
-Over his career he has transacted projects valued in excess of $500 million.

 Certified Commercial Investment Member (CCIM)